IamKrill1n/circuit-tracer/README.md

 # circuit-tracer
+Fork of safety-research/circuit-tracer
+Original Readme below
+## Subgraph finding algorithm

+Path: `circuit_tracer/subgraph`

+- `api.py` — High-level API to load features and generate attribution graphs.
+- `pruning.py` — Pruning utilities to extract a focused subgraph (work in progress).
+Current strategy:
+  - top-k node selection
+  - trim low-weight edges
+  - mask unimportant tokens
+  Idea: uses better link analysis algs to find important topological nodes, then uses LLM to classify and remove uninteresting nodes (like syntactics nodes).
+- `grouping.py` — Group similar nodes into supernodes (work in progress).
+Uses a path-reserved greedy grouping heuristic.
+Idea to improve: use LLM again? instead of Bert embeddings of autointerp explanations.
+- `visualization.py` — Functions to render and export subgraph visualizations.
+- `utils.py` — Helper utilities for graph manipulation and automatic interpretation of features. (only if available on Neuronpedia)

+## Experiments

+- Prompt source: `demos/prompts.txt` (prompts follow the pattern: "The saying goes: ... is to ... as ... is to ...").
+- Generate graphs: `demos/generate_new_graphs.py` — produces JSON/graph files saved to `graph_files/`.
+- Find subgraphs: `demos/generate_subgraphs.py` — runs pruning/grouping pipeline to create pruned subgraphs for analysis, saved to `subgraphs/`

+## Notes
+`demos/graph_files` and `demos/subgraphs` contains quick experiments graphs/subgraphs.
+`demos/attribute_demo.ipynb` is only used to generate attribution graphs of custom models and clts.

 This library implements tools for finding circuits using features from (cross-layer) MLP transcoders, as originally introduced by [Ameisen et al. (2025)](https://transformer-circuits.pub/2025/attribution-graphs/methods.html) and [Lindsey et al. (2025)](https://transformer-circuits.pub/2025/attribution-graphs/biology.html).